-On a secluded lot surrounded by mature eucalyptus trees, a small post-war bungalow is wholly transformed into an indoor-outdoor entertaining space for a creative couple, their twin children and dog.
-A mandate to avoid drywall is met through the use of a variety of wood and concrete finishes and large expanses of sliding glass doors protected by a canopy of beamed roof carried across the length of the home.
+On a small secluded West Los Angeles lot surrounded by dense vines and trees, a small post-war bungalow is wholly transformed into an indoor-outdoor entertaining space for a creative couple, their twin children and dog.
+A mandate to avoid drywall is met through the use of wood and concrete finishes and large expanses of sliding glass.
+The project is organized around a rhythmic layer of heavy beams running from front to back and blurring the line between inside and out.

 client